-The html and id arguments are common to many tags and are described on page 31.
+The html and id arguments are described under Common tags and arguments.

 Modify Value Form template

 The Modify Value Form template generates a page that allows a user to add, modify and delete individual values of a multi-value attribute.
 It also ensures that the values available for selection conform to schema and access controls.